mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

     with an attribute-name of "SameSite" and an attribute-value of "Strict", "Lax", or "None", set the cookie's same-site-flag to attribute-value.
 Otherwise,
-    set the cookie's same-site-flag to "Unset".
+    set the cookie's same-site-flag to "Default".
 ~~~

 And finally by altering the fifth bullet point of step 1 of the cookie-string construction algorithm